aantron/dream/README.md

 - [ ] WebSocket streaming (frames).
 - [ ] Factor out internal sub-libraries to port Dream to MirageOS, etc.
 - [ ] Token rotation-based session management.
-- [ ] Lots of helpers for decoupling defaults, e.g. forms without CSRF checking, SQL sessions with a different database.
+- [ ] Lots of optionals for decoupling defaults, e.g. forms without CSRF
+      checking, SQL sessions with a different database.
-- [ ] Bundle GraphiQL into a single HTML file that does not access any external CDN.
+- [x] Bundle GraphiQL into a single HTML file that does not access any external CDN.
 - [ ] Maybe a logo.
 - [ ] i18n helper, URL templates.